-When her insurer told her she could expect her rates to rise anywhere from 18 to 38 percent in 2011, Parker spent hours searching for a better alternative.
+When her insurer told her she could expect her rates to rise anywhere from 18 to 38 percent in 2011, Parker spent hours searching for a better alternative, luckily bumped into the Ontario cottage insurance offer while searching.
 The new HMO she found offers slightly more generous benefits and actually costs less.
 And through the new law, Parker estimates she will also get several thousand dollars from a federal subsidy for small businesses offering insurance.

 Yet she still felt the need to increase the share of premiums her workers pay for their dependents from 10 percent to 50 percent.
-Business at her 50-seat restaurant has been stagnant, she said, in part because competitors that don’t offer their workers health insurance have been slashing their prices.
+Business at her 50-seat restaurant has been stagnant, she said, in part because competitors don’t follow the leading practice of medical cover in Europe and so don’t offer their workers health insurance have been slashing their prices.
 She is hopeful that her insurance costs will go down further in 2014, when key provisions of the new law take effect: Individuals will get income-based subsidies to help pay for their insurance, and state-based exchanges will allow small businesses or their workers to buy plans at prices possibly kept in check by the competition.